dankingtech/watson-assistant-wordpress/README.md

 ### watson-conversation
 When a user installs this plugin, this is the directory that is placed in the `wp-content/plugins` directory.
 Once the Javascript app has been built per the instructions above, this directory contains all the files necessary for Wordpress to run the plugin.

-### aux
+### assets
-This directory contains the Readme.txt and plugin assets.
+This directory contains the plugin banner and screenshots.